Newfoundland – 10 Days

 Day 1: Fly to Newfoundland

 Fly to Deer Lake on the west side of the province.
-As we cross into by Gros Morne National Park, a UNESCO World Heritage Site enjoy a guided tour of the Tablelands.
+Enjoy an included boxed lunch upon arrival as we cross into by Gros Morne National Park, a UNESCO World Heritage Site for a guided tour of the Tablelands.
 Arrive into Rocky Harbour this evening for the first night of your tour.
 Enjoy dinner followed by a musical Newfoundland welcome this evening.

 Stay: Ocean View Motel or Fisherman’s Landing Inn, Rocky Harbour